fb pixel

 Institute of Urban Studies

-The Institute of Urban Studies is an independent research arm of the University of Winnipeg.
+The Institute of Urban Studies is a research institute within the department of Geography.
 Since 1969 IUS has been both an academic and an applied research centre, committed to examining urban development issues in a broad, non-partisan manner.

 Read More